tylerchan33/Blackjack/README.md

 Be able to play a hand against the dealer

-Bet button and Pair Plus button
+Bet button and Double Down button

 Random cards